-(A) In any case where a birth occurs outside an institution and the birth certificate is filed within ten days of the birth, documentation of the following shall be required in order to register an out of institution birth:
+(A) In any case where a birth occurs outside an institution and the birth certificate is filed within one year of the birth, documentation of the following shall be required in order to register an out of institution birth:

 (1) Evidence of pregnancy, such as, but not limited to:

 (b) A statement from a physician or other health care provider qualified to determine pregnancy, or

 (c) A home visit by a public health nurse or other health care provider, or

 (d) Other evidence acceptable to the state registrar.